Jay Burridge: Supersaurs

 In 2017, Bonnier Zaffre released The World of Supersaurs: Raptors of Paradise, the first of a major six-book series, written by Burridge.
 The book was accompanied by a free app that uses AR technology to bring the illustrations to life and also had a mini-game with 50 missions that are completed by exploring the pages.
 Burridge, who is dyslexic, wrote and designed the book experience to instigate children that struggle with reading to be excited about books and is a firm believer on the use of technology to support new readers.

 Personal life

-Burridge is married.
-He was close friends with Speight and the two formed an "on- and off-screen double act" and regularly attended the Regency Rooms comedy nights together.
+Burridge moved from London to the Cotswolds in 2009, where he lives with his wife and two sons.
+The property is part of the Cornbury Park estate and features a large triceratops statue created by Burridge.
+Burridge was close friends with Mark Speight; The two formed an "on- and off-screen double act" and regularly attended the Regency Rooms comedy nights together.
 Following the death of Speight's fiancée Natasha Collins in January 2008, Burridge met up with him on several occasions and "tried to get him to see that the worst was over", although he realised that Speight "might not be able to keep going".
 Burridge spoke to Speight on 7 April 2008 and arranged to meet up with him later in the day.
 Speight, however, disappeared and committed suicide later that day.
 Burridge had helped police try to locate Speight, and was informed of his death on 13 April.
 He attended Speight's funeral on 28 April.